 Geographical diversity with significant expansion potential.
-We began our activities in Belo Horizonte and are currently present in 142 cities across 20 states and the Federal District.
-According to data from IBGE, in 2015, 12,5% of the cities in which we operate have less than 100,000 inhabitants, in 62,5% of the cities in which we operate have between 100,000 and 500,000 inhabitants, and 25% of the cities have more than 500,000 inhabitants.
+We began our activities in Belo Horizonte and are currently present in 145 cities across 22 states and the Federal District.
 We believe we have a privileged competitive position in the market in which we operate as our main competitors are local companies that do not have the same scale and market coverage as us.
 We have extensive knowledge of the characteristics of the markets we serve and of our competitors in the cities where we operate.
 In addition, we have devised processes and assembled an internal team exclusively dedicated to our expansion in the markets where we operate.
 We believe that this represents a significant differentiated factor, to the extent that the real estate market still follows a logical understanding in terms of geographic location, based on which the knowledge about each region is an important factor in terms of competition.

 Integrated business model.
 We rely on an integrated business model, controlling all stages of development, including the search for land, the design and construction of units. sale to final customers and help them to grant their mortgages with the bank.
 We either use our own employees (majority) or outsource to specialized companies for construction work, which we believe gives us greater efficiency.
 Our specially trained internal team supervises such construction work, performing material strategic tasks.
-As of December 2015, our sales force included approximately 4 thousand real estate brokers.
-In 2014, 84% of our contracted sales were made in our own stores and 30% were made through the internet, which contributed to a reduction in our sales expenses.
+As of December 2016, our sales force included approximately 4.5 thousand real estate brokers.

 Strategic land bank for low-income residential developments and ability to identify new land parcels.
-As of December 31, 2015, the largest part of the forecasted projects for our land bank is eligible for participation the Minha Casa, Minha Vida program.
-This program intends to reduce the housing deficit of approximately 6.8 million housing units in the low-income segment of the Brazilian population, according to the IBGE.
-As of December 31, 2015, our land bank totaled approximately 9.9 million square meters, which we estimate represents a potential VGV of approximately R\$ 34.8 billion3.
+As of December 31, 2016, 100% of our land bank is eligible for participation the Minha Casa, Minha Vida program.
+This program intends to reduce the housing deficit in the low-income segment of the Brazilian population.
+As of December 31, 2016, our land bank totaled approximately 11.5 million square meters, which we estimate represents a potential VGV of approximately R\$ 44.1 billion2.
 Our capacity to acquire new land parcel rapidly and efficiently is an important advantage in our growth.